Skip to content

 Set $env:VERSION before invoking iex so the script reads it.

 Why pin?
 The Sailfin project is marching toward a 1.0 release.
-Intermediate alpha builds may include regressions as large parts of the compiler are rewritten. v0.5.1 is the version CI uses as its seed compiler and is the most thoroughly validated build available.
+Alpha builds may include regressions as large parts of the compiler and runtime are rewritten.
+Pinning gives CI and onboarding scripts a reproducible toolchain.

 The installer places two binaries in the install directory.
 They are identical — sfn is a shorter alias for sailfin: